jcarpenter/gambier/README.md

 We use Rollup for bundling.
 See `rollup.config.js`.

-Main process:
+### Main process

 * `main.js` and `preload.js` are output as CJS modules.
 * Third-party dependencies are not bundled.
 They live in `node_modules`.
 Electron-builder `postinstall` takes care of copying the dependencies at build time (see notes above).
 * I use ES6 module syntax (import/export) for sake of consistency with Render process code, so I'm using same syntax project-wide.
 Rollup then transpiles back to CommonJS.

-Render process:
+### Render process

-* Output as ES6 modules.
-* Third-party dependencies are bundled.
-E.g. citeproc.
+Are either:

+1. Bundled by Rollup into `./js/renderer.hs` ES6 module and imported into index.html with script element.
+E.g. Citeproc.
 It 925kb, unminified and has no dependencies.
 It is only distributed as CJS module.
 We bundle with Rollup.
-* Except CodeMirror.
-It's only distributed as an IIFE.
-For now, I'm copying relevant files to `./js/third-party/codemirror/`, and linking to them from html `<script>` tags.
+2. Copied into `app/js/third-party/` and imported into index.html with script elements.
+E.g. CodeMirror.
+It's only distributed as an IIFE (so I don't want to deal with trying to bundle it into Rollup).

+To add a new dependency for Rollup to bundle:

+* Install as devDependency: `npm i -D colors`
+* Import into render process js file: `import colors from 'colors'`

 ## Security